BMCSoftwareCTO/lift-install/README.md

 On machine where BMC Lift is installed perform the following steps:

-* Retrieving Amidral container ID
+* Retrieving Admiral container ID
   * Run `docker ps | grep admiral` and obtain the Admiral container ID
 * Copy template files from Admiral container
   * Run `mkdir spkr-templates`